protoben/resume/resume.md

     Computer Science Research Assistant (April 2015 - Present)

-    + Helped develop and evaluate algorithms to improve the performance of multimedia systems software
+    + Developed and evaluated algorithms to improve the performance of multimedia systems software
     + Modified existing open source projects such as OpenCV and JMVC to perform experiments